Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks: Discussion and Related Work

 \section{Discussion and Related Work}

-\textbf{Applying \VSMT{} in other accelerators.} \VSMT{} may be beneficial in accelerators other than OS-SAs.
-Google's TPUv1 \cite{jouppi2017datacenter} and TPUv2 \cite{chao2019tpu} implement an SA core.
-Even though it is weight-stationary (WS), \VSMT{} may still be enabled similarly to the OS version.
-Moreover, since TPUv2 comprises floating-point units in its matrix unit (MXU), the relative \VSMT{} overheads will be smaller than those of \ARCH{}.
+\textbf{Applying \VSMT{} in other accelerators.} The concept of \VSMT{} may be beneficial in accelerators other than OS-SAs.
+Google's TPU \cite{jouppi2017datacenter, chao2019tpu} is a good candidate, since it is based on an SA core.
+However, since TPUv2 comprises FP units in its matrix unit, an NB-SMT solution for FP units is necessary.
+With a FP-based core, we expect the relative \VSMT{} overheads to be smaller than those in \ARCH{}.

 Eyeriss \cite{chen2016eyeriss} is a 16-bit fixed-point accelerator designated for CNNs.
-It exploits the reuse inherent in the convolution operations with a dataflow scheme named row stationary (RS).
-Each PE within Eyeriss comprises 12$\times$16b, 224$\times$16b, and 24$\times$16b scratch pads for activations, weights, and partial sums, respectively, and is capable of handling different reuse strategies, such as weight reuse, in an interleaved fashion.
+It exploits the reuse inherent in the convolution operations with a dataflow scheme named row stationary.
+Each PE within Eyeriss is capable of executing multiple 2D convolutions in an interleaved fashion.
 Instead of interleaving the data, \VSMT{} may be used to execute convolution flows in parallel.
-As with TPUv2, we expect the relative overhead of \VSMT{} to be smaller than that of \ARCH{}, since Eyeriss's PEs are 16-bit, they consist of three pipeline stages, and they have more memory.
+We expect the relative overhead of \VSMT{} to be smaller than that of \ARCH{}, since Eyeriss's PEs are 16-bit, they consist of three pipeline stages, and they have more memory.

 DaDianNao \cite{chen2014dadiannao} is largely a pipelined version of the basic computations involved in DNNs, which are multiplications, additions, and activation functions.
-The multipliers in the first pipeline stage may be shared and serve several threads, as long as each multiplier does not contribute to different output activations (i.e., it should use psum sharing).
+The multipliers in the first pipeline stage may be shared and serve several threads, as long as each multiplier does not contribute to different output activations (i.e., psum sharing).
 Otherwise, multipliers will need to dynamically propagate their results to the appropriate adder tree as a function of the input values.

 SnaPEA \cite{akhlaghi2018snapea} is an architecture with early activation prediction.
 Each PE within SnaPEA comprises compute lanes, and each compute lane is responsible for the computation of a single output activation.
-An \VSMT{}-enabled SnaPEA may keep a compute lane utilized in case one of its threads is predicted to be negative.
-The number of compute lanes may be reduced without affecting performance, while saving area and energy, and SnaPEA pre-processing phase may take \VSMT{} into consideration.
+Conceptually, an \VSMT{}-enabled SnaPEA may increase compute lane utilization when a thread is predicted to be negative.
+In addition, SnaPEA pre-processing phase may also take \VSMT{} into consideration, thereby reducing its impact on accuracy.